topfreegames/kublai/docs/API.md

 * `minLevelOffsetToDemoteMember`: a member cannot demote another member unless their level is at least `minLevelOffsetToDemoteMember` levels greater than the level of the member they wish to demote;
 * `maxMembers`: maximum number of members a clan of this game can have;
 * `maxClansPerPlayer`: maximum numbers of clans a player can be an approved member of.
+* `cooldownAfterDelete`: a membership cannot be recreated after being deleted unless cooldown seconds have passed.
+* `cooldownAfterDeny`: a membership cannot be recreated after being denied unless cooldown seconds have passed.

 ### Update Game